-Healthcare spending accounts, such as Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs), help individuals and families pay for medical expenses.
+Healthcare spending accounts, such as Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs), help people pay for qualified medical expenses.
 They also provide more control over how and where to pay for those expenses.
 Some employees may have simultaneous HRA and HSA eligibility through their employer or when combined with their spouse’s employment options.
 This duality raises an important question: “Can I have an HRA and HSA simultaneously?”

-The answer is YES, you can – under specific circumstances.
-Per IRS regulations, four special-purpose HRAs are compatible with having an HSA at the same time.
-To better understand how the accounts can work together, first let’s look at the basics, compatible plan types, and the advantages of simultaneous enrollment.
+The answer is yes, you can under specific circumstances.
+Per IRS regulations, four special-purpose HRAs are compatible with simultaneous HSA ownership.
+To better understand how the accounts can work together, let’s look at the basics, compatible plan types, and the advantages of simultaneous enrollment.

 The Basics of HRAs and HSAs

-Currently, employers cannot offer standard HRAs as stand-alone plans.
-They must be integrated with a group health plan.
-The HRA is not transferable when you leave the company since it is owned by the employer.
+Currently, employers cannot offer traditional HRAs as stand-alone plans.
+Instead, they must integrate with a group health plan.
+In addition, the HRA is not portable when you leave the company since the employer owns it.
 Finally, any qualified amount you receive from an HRA does not count toward your taxable income.

 An HSA acts like a long-term savings account that you can use to pay for qualified health care expenses.
-To qualify to open and contribute to an HSA, you must be enrolled in a high deductible healthcare plan (HDHP) and not have any health insurance coverage that is not an HDHP.
-You set aside money pre-tax from each paycheck, and then make withdrawals to pay for eligible expenses as needed.
-The employer can also contribute to the account, but is not required to do so.
+To qualify to open and contribute to one you must enroll in an HSA-qualified high-deductible healthcare plan (HDHP).
+You cannot have any concurrent health insurance coverage that is not an HDHP.

-As an HSA account holder, you can build your balance in three ways:
+Once you open an HSA account, you can build the balance in three ways:

 - Making tax-free contributions